CAL Department of History

 To obtain Departmental Honors, you must:

-• have an overall grade point average for all History courses taken of 3.7 or better;
+• Have an overall grade point average of 3.7 or better for all History courses taken.

-• complete a senior thesis or an Honors project under the supervision of a history faculty member; and
+• Complete a senior thesis or an Honors project under the supervision of a history faculty member.

-• present the results of the thesis or Honors project at the University Honors Program Symposium, or at a History Department symposium or at a regional/national scholarly conference.
+• Present the results of the thesis or Honors project at the University Honors Program Symposium, a History Department symposium, or a regional/national scholarly conference.

 • The History Department strongly encourages you to study abroad or intern abroad.
 For more information on global learning opportunities, benefits, or requirements, please consult the History Department website and your advisor.